skellis46/slipbox/improvisation and the threshold of the self.md

 ## Making sense of the phenomena

+---
+**the phenomenology is now established; the question becomes how to account for it**

+"Making sense of the phenomena" = what might this experience be?
+"The practice" = why might this particular practice make it more likely?
+"Non-dancing" = what follows -- this needs explaining. is more like a coda

+once the architecture and phenomena have established deep sensory dancing versus being danced, later sections should refer back to that distinction rather than redescribe it. remove material from the middle-late part would make the final expansion stronger.

+For the ending add only short bridging paragraph before "Non-dancing" that earns the move from the dancing practice to a more general feature of experience.

+---

 If nondual-awareness is one possible way of framing or interpreting these retrospective experiential data, then _absorption_, _experience without explicit self-awareness_, _attenuated sense of agency_, _flow_ and _skilled automaticity_ are five others.

 Absorption is described by the psychologist Auke Tellegen as 'a disposition to enter under conducive circumstances psychological states that are characterized by marked restructuring of the phenomenal self and world' [1992, quoted in @wild-1995-role p.570].
 That is, the capacity to be absorbed in our actions such that our sense of self and our relationship to the world is changed.